Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Advance.md

 Narratively, you should consider how your recent experiences and fulfilled vows have led to these new abilities.
 Was your horse a reward from the thankful chief of a highland clan?
 Did you train under a powerful mystic?

 Has your time spent trekking across the wilds made you adept at woodcraft or navigation?
-Let your choice of assets flow naturally from the fiction. see page 222 To learn more about spending experience and gaining assets.
+Let your choice of assets flow naturally from the fiction. see [[Managing Your Quests]] to learn more about spending experience and gaining assets.